-ALBUQUERQUE POLICE DEPARTMENT GENERAL ORDERS

-SOP 1-37 P&P Draft 12/15/2021

-of treating behavioral health concerns through connections with community services rather than through the criminal justice system.

-N/A 1-37-8 Data Reporting

-A. General Requirements

-CIU shall collect and distribute data used for management purposes only.
-Data shall not include personal identifying information of individuals.
-CIU creates presentations, analyzes data, and recommends changes to help guide the Department's response to behavioral health issues based on collected data.

-1. Data Reporting

-a.
-CIU shall prepare an annual report analyzing Depa individuals affected by a behavioral health issue or variables: Date; Duty shift; Area command; Individual's demographic information; Whether and how the individual was armed; Whether the individual claims to be a US militar vii.
-Whether a supervisor responded to the scene; Will.
-Whether a supervisor responded to the scene; Will.
-Whether an ECIT officer or MCT unit responded ix.
-Injuries to individuals, sworn personnel or other: X. Use of force techniques and equipment used; a xi.
-Disposition of the encounter. b.
-CIU shall prepare an annual report analyzing the C services including the following variables: Number of individuals connected with services; Date of incident/follow-ups; Area command of incident/follow-ups; Area command of incident/follow-ups; Individuals' demographic information; Individuals' veteran status; Individuals' veteran status; Individuals' of the encounter. c.
-CIU shall prepare additional reports, as needed, by MHRAC. d.
-MHRAC, the CIT Coordinators, and CIDS Commar reports to assess the effectiveness of the CIT Prog to: r crisis including the following ry veteran; d to the scene; rs; and Des's crisis prevention load; y chain of command or nderLieutenant shall use the

-i.
-Assessing overall staffing levels;ii.
-Developing response strategies for repeat calls for service;
+- a.
+CIU shall prepare an annual report analyzing Department interactions with individuals affected by behavioral health crises or who are experiencing behavioral health crises, including the following variables: - i.
+Date; - ii.
+Duty shift; - iii.
+Area command; - iv.
+Individual's demographic information; - v.
+Whether and how the individual was armed; - vi.
+Whether the individual claims to be a US military veteran; - vii.
+Whether a supervisor responded to the scene; - viii.
+Whether an ECIT officer or MCT unit responded to the scene; - ix.
+Injuries to individuals, sworn personnel or others; - x.
+Use of force techniques and equipment used; and - xi.
+Disposition of the encounter. - b.
+CIU shall prepare an annual report analyzing the CID's crisis prevention services including the following variables: - i.
+Number of individuals on the CIU/COAST caseload; - ii.
+Number of individuals connected with services; - iii.
+Date of incident/follow-ups: - iv.
+Duty shift of incident/follow-ups; - v.
+Area command of incident/follow-ups; - vi.
+Individuals' demographic information; - vii.
+Individuals' veteran status; - viii.
+Injuries: - ix.
+Use of force techniques used; and - x.
+Disposition of the encounter. - c.
+CIU shall prepare additional reports, as needed, by chain of command or MHRAC. - d.
+MHRAC, the CIT Coordinators, and the CID Commander shall use the reports to assess the effectiveness of the CIT Program, including but not limited to: - i.
+Assessing overall staffing levels; - ii.
+Developing response strategies for repeat calls for service; - iii.

-- iii.
 Identifying systemic issues that impede the Department's ability to provide an appropriate response to an incident involving an individual experiencing a behavioral health crisis; - iv.
-Geographic and shift deployment of resources; - v.
-Training needs; and - vi.
-Evaluation of specific personnel or techniques.
+Geographic and shift deployment of resources;